 Strengthening the abdominal muscles is an important part of maintaining the stability of the spine.
-This is especially true for people who are overweight, as they may be more likely to develop spinal conditions like chronic low back pain.
-Fortunately, there are many abdominal and core exercises for overweight adults that can be easily be performed.
+This is especially true for people who live with overweight, as they may be more likely to develop spinal conditions like chronic low back pain.
+Fortunately, there are many abdominal and core exercises for adults with overweight or obesity that can be easily be performed.

 1. Pelvic Tilt/Glute Bridge

 HOW TO DO IT: Begin this exercise by lying on your back with your knees bent.
 Rock your pelvis backward and flatten your back against the ground by tightening your abdominal muscles.
 You can advance this by doing a glute bridge, squeezing your buttocks together and lifting your hips up off the ground.

 Do not hold your breath while performing and keep your neck and shoulders relaxed.
 Hold this position for five to 10 seconds and then release the tilt.

 2. Standing Side Bend